 The Town offers a DROP to bargaining unit members employed on or after July 1, 2001.
 Any bargaining unit member who is a member of the Retirement Plan for full-time employees of the Police Department of the Town of East Hartford, upon completing his/her 25th year of service may elect the DROP at any time up to and through the completion of his/her 29th year of service.
 No bargaining unit member may elect the DROP after the completion of his/her 29th year of service.
 Upon the election of the DROP, no further pension benefits will accrue.
-During the DROP period, the employee's monthly pension benefits will be made to the employee was entitled to receive had that employee not elected the DROP.
+During the DROP period, the employee's monthly pension benefits will be made to the employee's separately designated DROP account equal to 96% of the pension payment the employee was entitled to receive had that employee not elected the DROP.
 Upon separation from Town service, the monthly pension benefit shall increase to 100% of the monthly pension payment.
 During the DROP period, the employee will continue to make employee contributions equivalent to the amounts in effect at the time the DROP was elected and these contributions will be made to the Town's Pension Fund, not the member's separate DROP account.
 The DROP period has a minimum length of one year and a maximum of five years.